amcolash/jsonresume-theme-kwan/README.md

+Note: This is my own personal fork of the the fork.
+It houses my personal resume and tweaks that I found fitting to my own needs.

 # Kwan Theme

 This is a fork from [Elegant Theme](https://github.com/mudassir0909/jsonresume-theme-elegant) by Mudassir Ali, modified to improve print styles and in general simplify things.